How to Trade Using Fibonacci

 Fibonacci Retracement Lines

 There are 4 main levels of the retracement lines.
 Each level highlights the percentage of price retracement from high to low or low to high of a given chart.
 The percentages excluding 0 and 100% include 23.6%, 38.2%, 50% and 61.8%.
-As you can see on the chart above, the percentages (highlighted in the red circle) are listed in hierarchical order however there individual popularity isn’t ranked the same.
+As you can see on the chart above, the percentages (highlighted in the red circle) are listed in hierarchical order however their individual popularity isn’t ranked the same.
 Below is how they are currently ranked in terms of popularity with traders.

 - 50% – 61.8%